Phase 1

 January - February 2012

-Discussion within the Administrative Cabinet will identify key benchmarks and metrics for measuring our progress and measuring ourselves against (i) our peers at the college level; (2) comparing units within the college.
+• Discussion within the Administrative Cabinet will identify key benchmarks and metrics for measuring our progress and measuring ourselves against (i) our peers at the college level; (2) comparing units within the college.
 Identify college goals.

-The associate deans for academic programs, research and Cooperative Extension will identify key metrics for measuring progress towards goals set by ourselves, the university and our stakeholders for each of their specific areas and will build strategic plans.
+• The associate deans for academic programs, research and Cooperative Extension will identify key metrics for measuring progress towards goals set by ourselves, the university and our stakeholders for each of their specific areas and will build strategic plans.

-NEW CALS21 DOCUMENTS
+CALS21 DOCUMENTS

-Dean's Research Advisory Committee (DRAC) Spring 2012 Summary and Recommendations
+• Dean's Research Advisory Committee begins.

-Units and subunits review where they believe that they need to be going in the light of their own administrative units and others in CALS and on campus.
+• Units and subunits review where they believe that they need to be going in the light of their own administrative units and others in CALS and on campus.

 Phase 2